 Updates about Mathcamp 2024

-In 2024 Mathcamp went back to the beautiful campus of the University of Puget Sound, in Tacoma, WA – this was our seventh summer there!
-We had our favorite dorms this summer (with a superb main lounge), and once again loved the green spaces and tall trees of UPS.
+In 2024, Mathcamp was held on the beautiful campus of the University of Puget Sound in Tacoma, Washington.
+Returning for our 7th summer at UPS, we were excited to revisit our favorite dorms (with a superb main lounge), and once again appreciated the expansive green spaces and tall Redwood trees on campus.

 Our students this year